Home » Features » Top 15 Best PS2 Hidden Gems

 • I’ve purposely omitted import games from this list.
 This is because if included they would absolutely dominate it due to being universally unknown in this part of the world.
 The games here were all released in North America.

 • I gave it my best shot to include games that are still relatively unknown here.
 Some (God Hand for example) have huge cult followings now and can’t really be considered hidden gems.
-Others may have recieved a fair amount of hype around the time of release but have since been forgotten.
+Others may have received a fair amount of hype around the time of release but have since been forgotten.

 • Licensed games were also omitted.
 A few may have slipped through the cracks, but by and large I tried to skip them because they cater more to fans of the specific intellectual properties than gamers in general.